Back to wiki

 Step8

-Once all your settings have been saved, you can now select the saved Session that we named and hit the "Open" button over on the left as highlighted above.
+Once all your settings have been saved, you can now select the saved session you named and hit the Open button as highlighted above.

 Step9